X-Ray Imaging in the DC Metro Area

 Radiography is most commonly used for bone imaging to:

-- To demonstrate proper alignment and stabilization of bony fragments following treatment of a fracture.
+- Demonstrate proper alignment and stabilization of bony fragments following treatment of a fracture.

 - Help guide orthopedic surgery, such as spine repair/fusion, joint replacement and fracture reductions.

-- To look for injury, infection, arthritis, abnormal bone growths, bony changes seen in metabolic conditions.
+- Look for injury, infection, arthritis, abnormal bone growths, bony changes seen in metabolic conditions.

-- To assist in the detection and diagnosis of bone cancer.
+- Assist in the detection and diagnosis of bone cancer.